csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Two types of spatial data are particularly important:

 - **Computer-aided-design (CAD) data**, which includes spatial information about how objects—such as buildings, cars, or aircraft—are constructed.
-Other im-

-1Many temporal database researchers feel this type should have been called **span** since it does not specify an exact start or end time, only the time span between the two. portant examples of computer-aided-design databases are integrated-circuit and electronic-device layouts.
+Other important examples of computer-aided-design databases are integrated-circuit and electronic-device layouts.

 - **Geographic data** such as road maps, land-usage maps, topographic elevation maps, political maps showing boundaries, land-ownership maps, and so on. **Geographic information systems** are special-purpose databases tailored for storing geographic data.

 Support for geographic data has been added to many database systems, such as the IBM DB2 Spatial Extender, e Informix Spatial Datablade, and Oracle Spati.

-25.3.1 Representation of Geometric Information**
+### 25.3.1 Representation of Geometric Information

 Figure 25.2 illustrates how various geometric constructs can be represented in a database, in a normalized fashion.
 We stress here that geometric information can be represented in several different ways, only some of which we describe.